 I discovered Guinness nearly forty years ago when it was in six ounce bottles in the local ShopRite.
 I've had it on and off since then, mostly when I go to an Irish place, but occasionally at home.
 I enjoyed a few pints in England and Ireland and the best pint I ever had was at the source when I toured the plant at Saint James Gate in Dublin.
 Even though there are others that I like better, I'll fall back on a Guinness often, mainly due to availability.
 You can get it almost anywhere.

-The list is not all-inclusive, there are many more widget beers out there.
+The list is not all-inclusive, there are probably more widget beers out there that I have not yet seen.
 Any beer above is better than the standard mass-produced American swill and some come close to craft micro-brews.
 The main thing though is the non-gassy feeling after a beer or two.